-- 1. Keep your tools and equipment in good condition -No one can work well with dull or broken tools.
+1. Keep your tools and equipment in good condition -No one can work well with dull or broken tools.
 No one can take pride in the job when the equipment is run down and in constant disrepair.
-You are the Foreperson insist that your tools and equipment are maintained the way they should be. - 2.
-Educate and Train each person thoroughly From Day One, do this so they can do any job in the crew as well as you can, using safe work methods. - 3.
-Supervise your crew A line clearance crew is not supposed to run itself.
+You are the Foreperson insist that your tools and equipment are maintained the way they should be.

+Educate and Train each person thoroughly - From Day One, do this so they can do any job in the crew as well as you can, using safe work methods.
+All employees shall be trained through our Line Clearance Certification Program how to safely work around power lines, minimum separation distance, fall protection and other safety related practices that pertain to job assignments.

+2. Supervise your crew - A line clearance crew is not supposed to run itself.
 You are supposed to run it!
 You must always observe what your crew is doing and how it is doing it.
 Only then can you be sure that your operation is up to the standard required.